Carotid Artery Disease

 Carotid artery stenting is a procedure in which a vascular surgeon inserts a slender, metal-mesh tube, called a stent, which expands inside your carotid artery to increase blood flow in areas blocked by plaque.

-There are two common carotid arteries, one on each side of the neck-that divide into internal and external carotid arteries.
-The internal carotid arteries supply oxygen-rich blood to the brain.
-The external carotid arteries supply oxygen-rich blood to the face, scalp, and neck.
+Carotid artery disease is a disease in which a waxy substance called plaque builds up inside the carotid arteries.
+You have two common carotid arteries, one on each side of your neck.
+They each divide into internal and external carotid arteries.
+The internal carotid arteries supply oxygen-rich blood to your brain.
+The external carotid arteries supply oxygen-rich blood to your face, scalp, and neck.